mesutdurukal/Global-Testing-Practices/submissions/japan/mesut.durukal.md

 - Japan: Japan's testing characteristics follow their culture.
     * Process-oriented and disciplined: doing things the right way, not just doing them fast.
     * Act as a team and Emphasis on group harmony, no strong individualism
-    * Respect for hierarchy, managers or leaders are general the oldest and they have strong impact on others
+    * Respect for hierarchy, managers or leaders are generally the oldest and they have strong impact on others
     * Attention to detail and thoroughness
     * Manual testing dominance over test automation
     * Integration with the international community is a bit blocked by language barrier